Latest Information about Cigarettes, Tobacco, Smokers and Tax Free Cigarettes

 R. J. Reynolds, which markets the Camel cigarettes product line, and Lorillard Inc., maker of Newport menthol cigarettes, filed suit against the law Aug.
 31 in Richmond, VA, along with several other smaller tobacco marketers.
 In its filing, Reynolds asked the court to issue a preliminary injunction against the law, arguing that it impaired “their First Amendment right to communicate with adult tobacco consumers about their products.”
 If granted, the ruling would have prevented the FDA from enforcing the law while the plaintiffs pursued their broader case against it.

 But U.S. District Court Judge Joseph McKinley denied the injunction on Nov.
-5, saying that the “plaintiffs have little likelihood of success” in challenging the provisions of the law governing new “modified-risk” tobacco products
+5, saying that the “plaintiffs have little likelihood of success” in challenging the provisions of the law governing new “modified-risk” tobacco products.

 The ruling means the tobacco makers will have to comply with the FDA’s new manufacturing and marketing regulations while the plaintiffs’ lawsuit moves forward.